ricacostt/ricacostt/README.md

 - :books: Graduated in business management;

-- :coffee: In my spare time, I love discovering new places and people, reading and dabbling between the guitar and the ukulele!
+- :coffee: I enjoy exploring through travel and camping trips.
+I am a yoga practitioner, skilled in kung fu, and a passionate tennis player.
 - :mailbox_with_mail:	How to reach me:
 <a href="mailto:ricacostt@gmail.com"> :email: mail me </a>